-Some scenarios may even call for you to tip in advance so that you receive faster or better service later — use your judgment — and make sure that your proactive tipping is not misconstrued as a bribe!
+Some scenarios may even call for you to offer a little baksheesh in advance so that you receive faster or better service later — use your judgment.
+If you decide to tip in advance, ensure your proactive tipping is not misconstrued as a bribe!

-Just as when tipping in the West, don't offer gratuity if it isn't deserved.
+Just as when tipping in the West, don't offer gratuity in India if it isn't deserved.
 Rude interactions and poor service should never be rewarded with additional money.
 For obvious reasons, never offer a tip to policemen or government officials.